TVYDev/cinema_api/README.md

 -   ✅ [Admin] Add a movie showtime to a hall of a cinema
 -   ✅ [Admin] Update a showtime (movie id, startedDateTime, cinema id)
 -   ✅ [Public] Get all showtimes
--   [Public] Get all showtimes of a movie
+-   ✅ [Public] Get all showtimes of a movie
--   [Public] Get all showtimes of a day
 -   ✅ [Public] Get a showtime
 -   ✅ [Admin] Delete a showtime